DiRaltvein/memory-corruption-examples/README.md

   - analyzed was entry point eg. main function (one file project)
 - 10\*
   - Extremly confusing infer error on extracted version.
 Infer also threw confusion errors on other occasions but this is the pinnacle of confusion
+- 11\*
+  - this vulnerability requires CTU because function with flaw in its logic does not access pointer memory and only passes pointer with incorrect length to another function located in a different file...